Camille Claudel: Alleged mental illness and confinement

-In 1929 sculptor and Claudel's former friend Jessie Lipscomb visited her, and afterwards insisted "it was not true" that Claudel was insane.
-Rodin's friend, Mathias Morhardt, insisted that Paul was a "simpleton" who had "shut away" his sister of genius.
+In 1929, sculptor and Claudel's former friend Jessie Lipscomb visited her, and afterwards insisted "it was not true" that Claudel was insane.
+Rodin's friend, Mathias Morhardt, insisted that Paul was a "simpleton" who had "shut away" his genius of a sister.

 Camille Claudel died on 19 October 1943, after having lived 30 years in the asylum at Montfavet (known then as the Asile de Montdevergues, now the modern psychiatric hospital Centre hospitalier de Montfavet).
 Her brother Paul had been informed of his sister's terminal illness in September and, with some difficulty, had crossed Occupied France to see her, although he was not present at her death or funeral.
 Her sister did not make the journey to Montfavet.

 Claudel was interred in the cemetery of Montfavet, and eventually her remains were buried in a communal grave at the asylum.

 From the 2002 book, Camille Claudel, A Life: "Ten years after her death, Camille's bones had been transferred to a communal grave, where they were mixed with the bones of the most destitute.
 Joined forever to the ground she tried to escape for so long, Camille never, ever, returned to her beloved Villeneuve.
 Paul's neglect regarding his sister's grave is hard to forgive...while Paul decided not to be burdened with his sister's grave, he took great pains, on the contrary, in choosing his own final resting place, naming the exact location – in Brangues, under a tree, next to his grandchild – and citing the precise words to be written on the stone.
 Today his admirers pay homage to his memory at his noble grave; but of Camille there is not a trace.
 In Villeneuve, a simple plaque reminds the curious visitor that Camille Claudel once lived there, but her remains are still in exile, somewhere, just a few steps away from the place where she was sequestered for thirty years."